Bootstrapping string models with entanglement minimization and Machine-Learning: Closed-string

 \section{Closed-string}

 Here, we will briefly examine whether entanglement minimization in 2-2 scattering of gravitons (assuming type II supersymmetry) can pick up the closed-string amplitude.
-The answer is yes, but the convergence is slower than that of an open string.
+The answer is yes, but the convergence is slower than that of an open-string.